 6.5.1 Mechanism to empower the community: >>>Name of Mechanism<<<

-Following the CCWG meeting on 10 April, the rapporteur had assumed there would be clarity regarding the proposed mechanism.
-This has not occurred.
-Resolving questions about the most suitable mechanism will be the business of the full CCWG in the week beginning 20 April, including during the intensive work on 23-24 April.

-For this Public Comment Report content, we will not have to specify the full detail of the mechanism.

-For what we submit on Friday 17 April, I propose (for discussion) the following text:

-Initial legal advice has indicated that the set of powers below can be made available to the ICANN community.
+Initial legal advice has indicated that the set of powers in this report can be made available to the ICANN community.
 More specifically: there are approaches we can take within ICANN to make these powers legally available and durable.
 The CCWG continues to take legal advice and to debate the pros and cons of the specific options for this, which will feature in our Second Public Comment Report.

 In the meantime, the CCWG is largely agreed on the following: